ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 like the rover.
-The turtle could either by a virtual turtle on-screen, or if you were lucky enough your school might have a [physical turtle](https://en.wikipedia.org/wiki/Turtle_(robot)#/media/File:Turtle_draw.jpg) which drew pictures on the foor.
+The turtle could either by a virtual turtle on-screen, or if you were lucky enough your school might have a [physical turtle](https://en.wikipedia.org/wiki/Turtle_(robot)#/media/File:Turtle_draw.jpg) which drew pictures on the floor (this was a big thing in the late 80s).

 We are not going to explicitly connect this object model to your physical rovers, but conceptually the gap between these abstract